Lezalith/LezInventory/README.md

 # LezInventory
-LezInventory is an inventory framework for Ren'Py, a visual novel engine coded in Python.
+LezInventory is an inventory framework for [Ren'Py - a visual novel engine](https://www.renpy.org) coded in Python.

 Here is a list of some of the features:
 - Inventory object where defined Items can be added and removed